|On This Page|

 caDSR comprises a database, application programming interfaces (APIs), and web-based applications for creating, editing, controlling, deploying, monitoring, and finding reusable metadata.
 These metadata describe common data elements (CDEs), information models, and case-report forms (CRFs) that are used for data collection and analysis or for software development.

-Use of CDEs addresses a biomedical data-management problem: namely, the varied ways in which similar or identical data can be collected and stored in databases.
-Inconsistency in data representation makes it nearly impossible to aggregate and manage even modest-sized data sets in order to ask basic questions and obtain meaningful answers. caDSR provides centralized documentation as well as access to common information building blocks (CDEs) to use when designing systems to capture and report data.
-The reuse of CDEs facilitates understanding and sharing of cancer research information, development of interoperable systems, and the collection of data generated by disparate experimental platforms.
+Use of CDEs, addresses a biomedical data-management problem: namely, the varied ways in which similar or identical data can be collected and stored in databases.
+Inconsistency in data representation makes it nearly impossible to aggregate and manage even modest-sized data sets in order to ask basic questions and obtain meaningful answers. caDSR provides centralized documentation as well as access to common information building blocks (CDEs) to use when designing systems to capture, report, discover, and use data.
+The reuse of CDEs facilitates understanding, interpretation, and sharing of cancer research information, development of interoperable systems, and the collection of data generated by disparate experimental platforms.
+For current collections of CDEs, see the caDSR Hosted Data Standards, Downloads, and Transformations Utilities.

-CDEs can be aggregated into larger collections representing CRFs or information models. caDSR models have been derived primarily from information models that are created as Class Diagrams using Unified Modeling Language (UML) and which represent information domains.
-The semantics of the models are described by annotating the model with concepts drawn from Enterprise Vocabulary Services (EVS).
-The components of the model are extracted and transformed into CDEs in the caDSR database.
+CDEs can be aggregated into larger collections representing logical hits of information, "Blood Pressure Panel", or CRFs and information models.
+The NCI's CDEs have been derived primarily from data collection forms and protocols for clinical trails.
+Curators analyze the questions on forms and create CDEs in caDSR using the caDSR Curation Tool.
+Some CDEs were generated from information models by the NCI community, using Unified Modeling Language (UML) class diagrams to represent key information domains.
+The semantics of the CDEs are described by annotating them with concepts drawn from NCI Enterprise Vocabulary Services (EVS), with preference given to concepts from the NCI Thesaurus to provide well-structured representation of research terminology.
+For UML Model derived CDEs, the models are annotated with concepts and the components of the model are extracted and transformed into CDEs in the caDSR database.

 CRFs represent the set of questions to be asked in order to collect data during the conduct of clinical trials and other research studies.
 Each question is represented by a CDE.
 CRFs are developed by data managers supporting a variety of research projects through the use of the caDSR Form Builder.
-NCI has a collection of Standard CRF Templates intended for use as building blocks when CRFs are created to support cancer clinical trials sponsored by NCI and its partners.
+NCI has a collection of Standard CRF Templates intended for use as building blocks when CRFs are created to support cancer clinical trials sponsored by NCI and its partners, see the caDSR Hosted Data Standards, Downloads, and Transformations Utilities.

-The caDSR CDE Browser, Curation Tool, Form Builder, and UML Model Browser provide access not only to CDEs, but also to CRFs and information models.
+The caDSR CDE Browser, Curation Tool, and Form Builder provide access not only to CDEs, but also to CRFs and information models.
 For in-depth information about caDSR and each tool, including links to documentation and contacts as well as technical background and product status, visit the caDSR wiki.

 Implementation of caDSR